adamsmd/BibScrape/README.md

   loaded, and publisher pages can be slow.
 As a result, BibScrape takes around 10-30 seconds per BibTeX entry.

-- Always manually check the `title`, `author` and `abstract` fields in the output BibTeX.
+- You should always manually check the `title`, `author` and `abstract` fields in the output BibTeX.
 Other fields will generally be right, but publishers sometimes do strange things with LaTeX, Unicode or uncommon name formats.
   Though BibScrape has heuristics that try to resolve these, sometimes something goes wrong.

 ## Tips